OpenHFT/Chronicle-Values/README.md

 #### Field ordering in flyweight layout

 Field order is unspecified.
-To ensure some order, put `@Group` annotations on all field's methods, for example:
+To ensure some order, put `@Group` annotations on any of field's methods, for example:

 ```java